 However, if an injury should occur, visit a healthcare provider for treatment.
-Depending on your injury, may be recommended in order to help you recover quickly and safely.
-Whether you're dealing with a sports-related injury or another common summer injury, the physical therapists at are here to help!
+Depending on your injury, physical therapy may be recommended in order to help you recover quickly and safely.
+Whether you're dealing with a sports-related injury or another common summer injury, the physical therapists at Performance UNLIMITED are here to help!

 If you experience an injury, pain, or discomfort when participating in your favorite activity this summer, make sure to visit the physical therapists at Performance UNLIMITED.
 Schedule an appointment online to take control of your recovery.